 Climate Crisis 3-Pack

-Ralph Nader points out the term climate change is a vast understatement and does not convey the gravity of what we are facing.
-He says, climate disruption is more accurate.
-Study after study, report after report make it clear that human activity is transforming our planet.
+Ralph Nader points out that the term climate change is a vast understatement and does not convey the gravity of what we are facing.
+He says climate disruption is more accurate.
+Study after study, report after report makes it clear that human activity is transforming our planet.
 With heat waves, droughts, wildfires, floods, melting ice sheets and rising sea levels, millions of people will be at risk.
 But the fossil-fuel industry with its insatiable hunger for profits continues its assault on the Earth.
 It has an ally in the president who claims to “have a natural instinct for science,” and asserts: “Any and all weather events are used by global warming hoaxsters to justify higher taxes.”
 Note that he asked for and obtained approval to build two sea barriers to protect his golf resort in Ireland from rising water.
+Recorded at Powell's Bookstore.

 Eduardo Galeano in his masterwork, The Open Veins of Latin America wrote that 500 years ago European settler colonialists came to this hemisphere and “sank their teeth” into the throats of Indian civilizations.
 You know the story.
 Genocide.
 Land was stolen.
 Broken promises and broken treaties.
 Survivors exiled to inhospitable reservations.
 In recent years indigenous people are organizing and asserting their rights.
 Standing Rock in North Dakota was a key moment where some 200 nations came together to resist the Keystone XL pipeline.
 New terms entered the lexicon of resistance such as water protectors and stewards of the land.
 Keystone and other struggles continue as does corporate capitalism’s monomaniacal drive for profits regardless of the cost to Mother Nature and indigenous peoples.
 Chief Seattle once said, "The Earth does not belong to us; we belong to the Earth."
 Recorded at University of Montana